superfaceai/one-service/README.md

 ## Usage

-To run One Service you need to have Superface configuration.
+To run OneService you need to have Superface configuration.

 1. Create new folder where the configuration will be created: